05/04/2018 04:06 PM

 Coast Australia shoot new series in Sydney Harbour

-Port Authority gives TV show Coast Australia a helping hand with new series by opening the doors to Sydney’s iconic Hornby lighthouse.
+Port Authority of NSW gives TV show Coast Australia a helping hand with new series by opening the doors to Sydney’s iconic Hornby lighthouse.

 Port Authority gave them exclusive access to the top of the lighthouse’s red and white tower, where Coast presenter, archaeologist, conservationist and author, Neil Oliver opened the show with the aid of a camera-carrying drone.

 Image: Coast Australia presenter Neil Oliver on top of Hornby lighthouse in Sydney

 The iconic Hornby lighthouse was first constructed in 1858 after the tragic loss of two ships and 142 lives in 1857.
 The lighthouse, first manned by lighthouse keepers but automated in 1933, is now a heritage-listed asset and a picturesque destination for tourists walking the South Head Heritage trail.